zeroboo/go-perfwatch/README.md

-# go-perfwatch
+# perfwatch
-Performance watch in golang
+Performance stopwatch in golang